5.11% Barclays Retirement Interest Only Mortgage New For 2025

 Are you over 60 and looking for a suitable mortgage solution?
 Consider Santander, as they offer competitive rates and fees tailored to the needs of those aged above sixty.

-So if you’re considering taking out a mortgage and you’re over 60, then consider Santander – they have the tools to help ensure you’re making the right decision.
+If you’re considering taking out a mortgage and you’re over 60, then consider Santander – they have the tools to help ensure you’re making the right decision.
 Interest Only Mortgage for Over 60s

 Santander Lifetime Mortgage